-On a sad note, but not such a sad note, losing one of we're also long serving our Commissioners, Commissioner Ken Grossinger.
-Commissioner Grossinger is leaving the Board of Commissioners providing service but to residents of the District of Columbia on the Board of the University of the District of Columbia.
+On a sad note, but not such a sad note, we're also losing one of our long serving Commissioners, Commissioner Ken Grossinger.
+Commissioner Grossinger is leaving the Board of Commissioners but providing service to the residents of the District of Columbia on the Board of the University of the District of Columbia.